amperity/amperity-docs/amperity_reference/source/bridge.rst

           :alt: Requirement 2.
           :align: left
           :class: no-scaled-link
-     - A user who will run queries against tables in a schema must have |ext_databricks_permission_select| permissions in Databricks. **SELECT** permissions may be granted on a specific table, on a schema, or on a catalog.
+     - A user who will run queries against tables in a schema must have `SELECT <https://docs.databricks.com/en/data-governance/unity-catalog/manage-privileges/privileges.html#select>`__ |ext_link| permissions in Databricks. **SELECT** permissions may be granted on a specific table, on a schema, or on a catalog.

    * - .. image:: ../../images/steps-arrow-off-black.png